WebReflection/heresy/README.md

 The `includes` or `contains` property, if present, must be a map of `"Name": Component` pairs, where the name could also define the tag type, like it is for `define(...)`.

-In the previous example, both `User` and `Pass` are components extending `input` so that the name is not necessary, but `{"User:button": User}` would be eventually valid as local component.
+In the previous example, both `User` and `Pass` are components extending `input` so that the tag name is not necessary, but `{"User:button": User}` would be eventually valid as local component.

+#### How can components be local?
-The main difference with local components is that their registry name gets polluted with a unique identifier, so that instea of `<input is="user-heresy">`, the outcome would be instead `<input is="user-123-heresy">`, and the number is associated uniquely per component, where a component can be defined, or used, differently with many other components so that name clashing won't ever be possible.
+The main difference with local components is that their registry name gets polluted with a unique identifier, so that instea of `<input is="user-heresy">`, the outcome would be instead `<input is="user-xxx-heresy">`, and the unique identifier in between is associated uniquely per component, where a component can be defined, or used, differently with many other components, so that name clashing won't ever be an issue.

 ### Class and object API summary